sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/windows-fundamentals.md

 Windows has three categories of services: Local Services, Network Services, and System Services.
 Services can usually only be created, modified, and deleted by users with administrative privileges.

 Critical services:

-Certainly!
-Here's the table converted into a markdown bulleted list:

 - **smss.exe**: Session Manager SubSystem.
 Responsible for handling sessions on the system.
 - **csrss.exe**: Client Server Runtime Process.
 The user-mode portion of the Windows subsystem.
 - **wininit.exe**: Starts the Wininit file .ini file that lists all of the changes to be made to Windows when the computer is restarted after installing a program.